Company

 5. Licensed Practical Nurse

 Licensed Practical Nurses provide basic medical care.
-They work under the supervision of doctors and registered nurses to care for patients.
+They work under the supervision of doctors and registered nurses.

 Find Licensed Practical Nurse jobs